bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 If you're on Windows, you download the current binary release at https://github.com/bastienleonard/pysfml2-cython/downloads, and ignore most of this section.
+Currently, there's an installer for Python 2.7, 32 bits.
+The Python 3 version is coming.
+The installer contains the module itself, and the required DLLs (SFML and dependencies).
+The DLLs are dropped in Python's folder, e.g. ``C:\Python27``.
+I tried to place them in a directory inside ``Lib\site-packages\``, but Windows wouldn't find the DLLs at runtime (although it works for Pygame's installer, I have no idea why).

-There are two zip files named ``python2-sfml2-cython-win32.zip`` and ``python3-sfml2-cython-win32.zip``.
-They contain the compiled module, the dependencies as well as the docs and the examples (note that the Python 3 version still contains examples written for Python 2, though).
+There are also two older zip files named ``python2-sfml2-cython-win32.zip`` and ``python3-sfml2-cython-win32.zip``.
+They contain the compiled module with the older graphics API, the dependencies as well as the docs and the examples (note that the Python 3 version still contains examples written for Python 2, though).
+I'm probably going to remove them at some point.

 You should be able to use pySFML 2 without installig anything else.
 Feedback is welcome.